• Skip to main content

 Step 3:

-Crumble the paneer with hands.
-The crumbled paneer is easier to mix & gives a nice grainy texture to Kalakand.
-Heat 1 tbsp of ghee in a kadhai or pan & add this crumbled paneer to it.
+Crumble the paneer using hands or fork.
+The crumbled paneer is easier to mix & gives a nice grainy texture.
+Heat 1 tbsp of ghee in a kadhai or non-stick pan & add paneer to it.
 Sauté for 20-30 seconds only.
 Don’t overcook at this step as we do not want the paneer to harden up.

 Step 4:

-Add condensed milk to the above pan.
-Start mixing using a silicon spatula or wooden spoon.
+Add condensed milk and start mixing with a silicon spatula or wooden spoon.
 Keep the flame to medium low while mixing.

-Never turn the flame to high or stop stirring to prevent the kalakand mixture from burning.
+Do not cook on high flame and keep stirring to prevent the mixture from burning.
 After 5 minutes add cardamom powder to it.
 It takes approx 7-8 minutes for the mixture to come together.
-Don’t overcook it as this can make kalakand dry & will turn its colour darker.
+Don’t overcook it as this can make kalakand dry & dark in colour.

-As I have mentioned above in notes also, if after 7 minutes the mixture still seems to runny increase the amount of paneer little by little, till it becomes thick & stops sticking to the walls of pan.
+(Tip: As mentioned in notes also, if after 7 minutes the mixture still seems to runny increase the amount of paneer little by little, till it becomes thick & stops sticking to the walls of pan.)

 Step 5:

-Transfer this mixture in greased tray & level it with spatula or spoon.
-Sprinkle chopped pistachios & almonds.
+Transfer this mixture in greased tray & level it with spatula or back of a spoon.
+Sprinkle chopped nuts like pistachios or almonds.

 Step 6:

-Cut the kalakand pieces in square & transfer them on serving plate by lifting the piece gently with help of spatula or flat spoon.
+Cut the kalakand into square pieces using a sharp knife & transfer on serving plate by lifting carefully with a spatula.
+Serve it chilled.

-Do try this easy quick kalakand recipe & share your feedback/pics with us on Instagram or Facebook or you can use the hashtag #kuchpakrahahai.
+Do try this easy quick kalakand recipe & share your feedback/pics with us on Instagram, Facebook or you can use #kuchpakrahahai.
 Your feedback & suggestions are welcome.

 Let’s stay connected